pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 62}
 ```

-For more information, refer to the Listeners section of the SDK documentation.
+See Listeners docs for details.

 ### Trigger a subscription

-Subscribe to receive messages and unsubscribe when done.
+Subscribe to receive messages and unsubscribe when appropriate.

 - SwiftUI
 - UIKit

-SwiftUI example:
+SwiftUI: subscribe on appear, unsubscribe on disappear:

 ```
 1import SwiftUI